 Ghelamco is aware of the challenges and/or difficulties that some of its customers may be facing as well as the current macro-economic headwinds and rising interest rates.
 Ghelamco is monitoring the situation closely and is confident that due to its resilient business model any impact will be reduced to the minimum.
-Despite the uncertain circumstances, Ghelamco was able to maintain the lease rates for the Plac Vogla retail project (+/- 5,200 sqm) at 100% and for the Prochownia Lomianki project (remaining part of the project) lease agreements for 98% were signed.
-Both projects were successfully sold in 2022.
-For the Warsaw UNIT (+/- 59,000 sqm) the lease rate is currently at approx. 85%.
+Despite the uncertain circumstances, Ghelamco was able to sign lease agreements for the following projects: for the Kreo project lease agreements for 24% of GLA were signed and for the VIBE project lease agreements for 80% of GLA were signed (including expansions).
+For the Warsaw UNIT (+/- 59,000 sqm) the lease rate is currently at approx. 96%.